Punnamrithvika/FarmFresh/README.md

 For any questions, feedback, or support, please contact us at [support@farmfresh.com](mailto:support@farmfresh.com).
 We value your input and are here to assist you.

 ## Acknowledgements
-We would like to thank all the contributors and supporters who have helped make FarmFresh a reality.
+We would like to thank all the contributors and supporters who have helped make FarmFresh Connect a reality.
 Your dedication and hard work are greatly appreciated.

 ---

-Thank you for using FarmFresh!
+Thank you for using FarmFresh Connect!
 Together, we can build a healthier and more sustainable future.